Lemonsity/YZmS-CCC-Java/README.md

 youzhang.mark.sun@gmail.com

 ## Additional Notes:
 1. I develop using Intellij Community edition.
+All the commits and push are done straight through the IDE, it is quite convenience for a noob like me.
 2. All questions can be found on dmoj.ca,
    Huge shout-out to the amazing people that built the website